Andrew-S-Rosen/cbe504/main.typ

 $ 1/r_"P" = K_"M"/V_"max" 1/conc("S") + 1/V_"max". $

 Here, the inverse of the reaction rate is plotted against the inverse concentration of the substrate, which in turn can be used to obtain $K_"M"$ and  $V_"max"$ from the slope and $y$-intercept.
-Such a plot is known as a Linweaver--Burk plot.
+Such a plot is known as a Lineweaver--Burk plot.

 #plot[#align(center)[https://marimo.app/l/pbceww]]